* × Change Settings

 Directed By: Stanley Kubrick Starring: Ryan O'Neal, Marisa Berenson, Patrick Magee...

-Released in UK cinemas Friday 29th July 2016 Age Rating: 12A Runtime: 177 mins Language: English Next Showing: In 1 cinema on Sunday 5th May 2024.
-View Listings
+Released in UK cinemas Friday 29th July 2016 Age Rating: 12A Runtime: 177 mins Language: English Next Showing: Unknown

 The Shining